Training is about 8 weeks long and is split between two phases. The itinerary is as follows:

 Trainers must have at least 1yr of driving experience and 90,000 miles with no major accidents and a good safety record.

-While the training pay is a bit low compared to the industry standard, remember that training is very temporary.
+While the training pay is a bit low compared to the industry standard, remember that training is only temporary.
 You’ll likely make $30,000 to $35,000 your first year and even more during subsequent years.
 So the temporary training pay should not influence your decision one way or another as it’s fairly irrelevant in the long term.

 After training, you will receive a pay increase at 6 months, another at 9 months, and finally at 1 year.
 From there, you will receive a pay increase each year up to $0.405 per mile.